 EPMI Cash Settlement Payment.
-On the Effective Date, in consideration of the settlement and termination of the EPMI Purchase Transactions and the assignment of the PGET Purchase Transactions effected by this Agreement, EPMI shall pay PGET a settlement payment in an amount equal to [ ] dollars ($____) by wire transfer of immediately available funds to the account set forth below.
+In consideration of the settlement and termination of the EPMI Purchase Transactions as described above and the assignment of the PGET Purchase Transactions effected by this Agreement, on the Effective Date EPMI shall pay PGET a settlement payment in an amount equal to [ ] dollars ($____) by wire transfer of immediately available funds to the account set forth below.

 Bank: